Skip to main content

 Step 4: Save the Configuration

 Click Save.
-Azure Files audit logs will now be archived into your Log Storage Account
+Azure Files now archives audit logs into your Log Storage Account

 At the end of this step, you should have: